razacodespython/Python-Smart-Contract-Beginner-Course/README.md

 Web3.py: Web3.py is a Python library for interacting with Ethereum.
 It is the Python equivalent of Web3.js, providing a wide array of functionalities to connect with Ethereum nodes, send transactions, interact with smart contracts, and more.

+## Course Structure
+In this course each lesson will focus developing smart contracts using Vyper, Ape and web3.py.
+Step by step we're going to build the skills to become a full fledged blockchain developer using Python.

+### Table of Content

+## Lesson 1 - Build with Vyper & Deploy with Ape!

+## Lesson 2 - Simple Storage Level 1, Hashmaps & Arrays in Vyper

+## Lesson 3 - Simple Storage Level 2 - Structs

+## Lesson 4 - Simple Storage Level 3 - Loops & IFs

+## Lesson 5 - Simple Storage Level 4